A while back I read a Facebook post by one of my travel writer friends. She announced that she was attending a travel

 In fact, her chances of scoring a press trip to these places will be far better than a random travel writer because she met the DMO media/PR rep face-to-face at the travel show.

-I’ve been attending travel shows since 2007, when I started writing.
+I’ve been attending travel shows since 2007, when I first started writing.
 To me, they’ve always seemed like a natural thing for travel writers to do.

 Yet I’m always surprised at how few of my travel-writing peers attend them.
 Their rationalization is always something like, “they’re just for tourists.”
 I don’t agree.

 I’ve made great contacts at travel shows that have led to press trips and assignments at beautiful resorts and hotels.
 I can't even begin to count the number of trips I’ve scored by attending travel trade shows.

 1. There’s always a lot of energy at travel shows.
 Everyone is pumped up and enthusiastic!

 Who doesn’t get excited browsing at booths about Trinidad, Jamaica, France, Wales, Ireland, England, New Zealand, or Australia?

 The DMO reps staffing the travel destination booths are happy to answer your questions and tell you all about their main attractions and resorts—that’s their job.
 They’re happy to suggest an itinerary that takes in the best sights.

 2. It’s a great place to do your research.